Fact Check:

 Fact: False.
 In 2014–2015, plans focused on the Bancroft parcel and Mountain Division rail corridor.
 Whitaker Woods was explicitly off-limits due to deed restrictions.
-Neither board approved paving in Whitaker Woods.
+The 2015 warrant article expressly avoided language that included “pavement” due to sensitivity of the issue.

 Fact: Misleading.
 The 2022 EDA grant ($2.1M) marked the first time Whitaker Woods was included.
-This was a major scope change, not just a realignment, and was never brought to a town vote.
+This was a major scope change, not just a realignment, and was never brought to a town vote nor were the design details shared with the public prior to submitting the grant request.

 Fact: False.
 No BOS-sanctioned site walk ever chose Whitaker Woods.
-The alignment only appeared in 2023–2024 hearings, after 60% design was complete.
+The new alignment only appeared at one low-visibility (CCC) meeting in Dec 2023, and one public hearing in May 2024, after 60% design was complete.
+In fact, until August 2025, the BOS had never voted to approve any aspect of the proposed phase 2 plan.

 Fact: Misleading.
 The 1971 deed requires the land remain in a “wild and natural state.”
 Ski grooming is seasonal and reversible.
 A paved corridor is a permanent alteration.